jsrn/jsrn.github.io/_posts/2020-04-01-warning-on-long-branch-names-with-git-hooks.md

 tags: [git]
 ---

 My company does some cool stuff with our CI pipeline.
 When someone submits a merge request, we know that this branch may require some manual testing before it gets merged.
-We do this by spinning up a docker container on demand on our kubernetes cluster running the proposed change, and we point a URL at it.
+We enable this with a button on the merge request that lets people spin up a docker container running the proposed change, whacking it on our kubernetes cluster, and pointing a URL to it.

 If your branch is called `new-feature`, you'll get a shiny copy of the app running just for you at `https://new-feature.review.example.com`.

 If your branch is called `super-amazing-cool-new-feature-that-i-love-and-you-will-too`, you would expect to be able to test your feature at `https://super-amazing-cool-new-feature-that-i-love-and-you-will-too.review.example.com`

-So, we ping off a request to AWS Certificate Manager and... it tell us off.
+So, we hit the button.
+Things begin to churn.
+We ping off a request to AWS Certificate Manager and... it tell us off.

 Oh.